bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Extensions MUST document any aspects where the

-[[ Editor's note: we should have more guidance and examples on what possible top-level extensions would look like.
-Things like an OIDC "claims" request or a VC query, for example. ]]
+[[ Editor's note: we should have more guidance and examples on what possible top-level extensions would look like. ]]